FKA twigs Said Abuse ‘Can Happen to Anybody.’ It Happened To Me.

 I probably should have paid closer attention to the alcohol thing.

-There was a night in late March 2019 that has become an indelible part of my memory, in the same way I’m sure the moment LaBeouf assaulted twigs at a gas station is burned into her mind as well.
+There was a night in late March 2019 that has become an indelible part of my memory, in the same way I’m sure the moment that twigs alleges LaBeouf assaulted her at a gas station is burned in her mind too.

 It was the day I realized the girl who thought “she’s not the one to mess with” might be anything but.